You are tuned to the most listened-to radio talk show in America.

 I was once called a distinguished American, by the way, by Al Gore in his debate with Ross Perot over NAFTA.

-Uh my tenure as a distinguished American was short-lived.
+My tenure as a distinguished American was short-lived.

-Uh didn't last much beyond the show.
+It didn't last much beyond the show.

 She's certain she's living in a fantasy world.

-Uh I've been through this before in 2004.
+I've been through this before in 2004.

 He looked like a lock in 2003.

-Uh I would say don't count your chickens before they hatch.
+I would say don't count your chickens before they hatch.

-Jerry Anatok, Massachusetts, welcome to the program.
+Jerry Annatic, Massachusetts, welcome to the program.

 Hi, Rush.

-You know, I'm listening to your program today, and it seems that there are two major big bombshell stories revealed by your callers.
+You know, I'm listening to your program today, and it seems that there are two major, big bombshell stories revealed by your callers.

-These are majors, major stories.
+These are major, major stories.

-Uh, because when I when we read that yesterday, I I thought this was just about the primary.
+I know the New Hampshire story especially, because when we read that yesterday, I thought this was just about the primary.

 You don't have to be a resident of New Hampshire in order to vote there.